tldr-pages/tldr/pages/common/yadm-upgrade.md

 > Upgrading will attempt to de-initialize and re-initialize your submodules.
 > More information: <https://github.com/TheLocehiliosan/yadm/blob/master/yadm.md#commands>.

-- To execute:
+- Execute:

 `yadm upgrade`

-- To force the upgrade regardless of changes:
+- Force the upgrade regardless of changes:

 `yadm upgrade -f`